senarvi/theanolm/docs/installation.rst

 packages and dependencies somewhat difficult.
 A convenient alternative is to install TheanoLM in an isolated Python environment created using `virtualenv`_ or the standard library module venv that is shipped with Python 3.3 and later.
-You have to install whell before installing other packages.
+You have to install wheel before installing other packages.
 For example, to create a virtual environment for TheanoLM in ``~/theanolm``, use::

     python3 -m venv ~/theanolm